hyungccho/backbone_material/w7d1/backbone-model.md

 // The model must have an id - otherwise Rails doesn't know what to destroy example.destroy({
   success: function(model, response, options){
-  //the success callback recieves the model itself as it's first argument },
+  //the success callback recieves the model itself as its first argument },
   error: function(model, response, options){
   //in the error callback, the response argument will have info about the error